jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 # Load Data

-Here we read in the data, do a lot of renaming, and convert some to factors, and finally, add a Year term.
+Here we read in the data, do a lot of renaming, convert some to factors, and add a Year term.
 Note the filter removing NAs is because one lake is included in these data but has no actual data – only NAs for the Secchi Depth.